-But the reverse has also happened: Another year I visited a home that really was on the tour, but had a hard time shaking the feeling that I’d come to the wrong place.
+The reverse has also happened: Another year I visited a home that really was on the tour, but I had a hard time shaking the feeling that I’d come to the wrong place.
 It was almost as if the owners weren’t expecting us: “You’re here for the Open House?
 Tonight?
 I thought that thing was next week!”

 Not that the home wasn’t lovely — it was.
 But, unlike most of the private residences I’d toured during these holiday fund-raisers, this house had dirty dishes in the sink, newspapers scattered on the floor, and sticky little handprints all over the bathroom mirrors.